For most shoppers, store brands have come to represent better selection, performance, value and savings.

 Store Brands: The Smarter Choice

-Exactly how much do consumers save?
-During 2015, based on Nielsen data, shoppers who reached for the store brand version of their favorite food and non-food grocery products rather than the national brand enjoyed an estimated $30 billion in savings, according to PLMA.
-Periodic research by PLMA also reveals that on a trip to a typical supermarket, shoppers save about one-third on basic grocery and household items by choosing store brands over national brands.
+Exactly how much can consumers save with store brands?
+IRI estimated at the end of 2016 that shoppers could save $44 billion per year by choosing private label products over national brands.
+Periodic research by PLMA reveals that on a trip to a typical supermarket, shoppers save about one-third on basic grocery and household items by opting for store brands over the national brands.

 Return To: Previous Screen